 Aluminium frames are now rare in this price bracket, but there are some very good ones out there, and choosing the cheaper frame material can pay dividends elsewhere in the spec.
 You may be able to go up a level in groupset quality or add a power meter without busting the budget.

-While the frame still makes up a large chunk of the price, you can expect groupsets of the Shimano Ultegra level and even an occassional smattering of Dura-Ace.
-SRAM’s Force and Campagnolo Athena and Chorus are alternative choices.
-Electronic shifting?
-It's possible.
+While the frame still makes up a large chunk of the price, you can expect groupsets of the Shimano 105 and Ultegra levels.
+SRAM’s Force and Campagnolo Potenza are alternative choices.

 As for finishing kit, you can expect branded components from well established brands that specialise in handlebars, stems, seatposts and saddles.
 Carbon starts to replace aluminium for items like handlebars and seatposts, but don’t automatically assume carbon is better — some aluminium components can actually be lighter than carbon.